swiftlang/swift/docs/ABI.rst

   x_xCru                           // <T_0_0> T_0_0 -> T_0_0
   d_0__xCr_0_u                     // <T_0_0><T_1_0, T_1_1> T_0_0 -> T_1_1

-A generic signature must only preceed an operator character which is different from any character in a ``<GENERIC-PARAM-COUNT>``.
+A generic signature must only precede an operator character which is different from any character in a ``<GENERIC-PARAM-COUNT>``.

 Identifiers